 Students should first attempt to resolve conflicts and address issues with the faculty, staff, or other students who are directly involved.
-If resolution cannot be obtained at that level, the student should consult with the graduate program director for their graduate program and/or their department chair or school dean.
-Students may also seek conflict resolution advice or mediation services through the University Ombuds Office.
-Resources for conflict resolution are available through the Dean of Students Office at Michigan Tech.
+If resolution cannot be obtained at that level, the student should consult with the graduate program director for their graduate program and/or their department chair or college dean.
+Students may also seek conflict resolution advice or mediation services through the University Ombuds Office or Conflict Resolution Network at Michigan Tech.

 Filing a Grievance

 If a resolution cannot be reached at or below the level of a department or college, the student may request the involvement of the Graduate School.
 The Graduate School will conduct an investigation of a reported grievance under the following circumstances:

 - The student has exhausted all other avenues for resolution.

 - The student has filed the Graduate grievance form with the Graduate School within thirty (30) calendar days of the most recent event which is directly related to the subject of the grievance.
 Extensions to file a grievance are allowed only in cases where the student has made a documented effort to resolve the situation and the other party or parties involved have failed to respond to the student.

 The Graduate School will only consider the following types of grievances: